awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

      $ sudo apt-get upgrade -y
      ```

 1. Download the EFA software installation files\.
+The software installation files are packaged into a compressed tarball \(`.tar.gz`\) file\.
 To download the latest *stable* version, use the following command\.

    ```
    $ curl -O https://efa-installer.amazonaws.com/aws-efa-installer-1.9.4.tar.gz